78 Super Awesome Hobbies to Pick Up in Your 20S

 It includes everything you need to create small items such as a wallet or key ring.
 The starter kit allows you to test your interest before committing large sums to large projects.

 I’ve always admired people who can take an ordinary piece of wood and shape it into something useful and beautiful.
-This relaxing hobby not only teaches useful skills but also reduces stress and trains patience.
+This relaxing hobby not only teaches useful skills but also trains patience.

 Working with metal has all of the benefits of working with wood, except that instead of the sweet smell of sawdust, you’re surrounded by the pleasantly toxic smell of burning metal.